RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 To determine if our modes overlap with the direction of conformational change, we must first determine the conformational change between the crystal structures of the **mature** and **A-particle pentamer.** The **conformationMode.py**  scripts take two UNALIGNED pdb files and the set of all eigenvectors determined for the complex.
 The script aligns the structures, calculates the known conformational change and then identifies which modes contribute to the change.

+Prepare the A-partcile pentamer in PyMol, using the biological assembly: 4n43.pdb1

 Conformation mode
 -------------------------------